The principle

 Safeguarding concern — action required.

-All Amber, Red, and Purple alerts are reviewed by authorised safeguarding staff.
-Red and Purple alerts are mandatory safeguarding requirements, not recommendations.
+All Amber, Purple, and Red alerts are reviewed by authorised safeguarding staff.
+Purple and Red alerts are mandatory safeguarding requirements, not recommendations.
 The school dashboard records every alert, every review, every action — providing a full audit trail suitable for inspection.

 How an alert moves through the system